DarshanKumar89/mozayc-jamstackthemes/README.md

-# Jamstack Themes
+# MOZAYC-Jamstack Themes

 A list of Themes and Starters for JAMstack Sites. https://jamstackthemes.dev

 ## Submit A Theme

 Anyone can submit an open-source theme to the gallery using a PR.

 1. Fork this repo and create a new markdown `.md` file in `content/theme` folder.
 For example `hugo-air-.md`
 2. Edit the markdown file with the required front-matter as shown below.
 3. Submit a pull-request with the title **Theme Submission: theme-name**
 4. You **do not** need to generate the Github stars or theme screenshots.
 Please just submit the markdown file in the PR.

 The markdown file should contain the following front-matter.